Overview

 Special Considerations for citizens of non-OECD countries

 The visa process for South Korea depends on your country of citizenship.
 Students who are NOT citizens of a country belonging to the Organization for Economic Cooperation and Development (OECD) will need to provide additional documentation to Yonsei University before they will issue the Certificate of Admission necessary to obtain the visa.
 Please consult the Education Abroad advisor listed on this page and Yonsei University if you have any questions about this process.
+The Registrar provides information on securing an Apostille for your transcript, a mutli-step process that can take 2-3 weeks.

 Things to consider before applying